 Grade point average: 3.51 (4.0 scale)

 Yes, applicants may submit an application if they have not completed the GRE or GMAT test; however, applications will not be reviewed until all documents have been received.

 May 15 for a fall semester start.

-Highly qualified applicants may be considered for a spring semester start, but all application materials must be received by 1 October.
+For a spring semester start, all application materials must be received by October 1.

 Domestic Student Preferred Deadline: